 What will happen if you do not respond

-- If you don’t respond to the default notice or letters demanding payment, the creditor may pass your debt over to a debt collection agency, sell it to a company that buys debt or start legal action
+- If you don’t respond to the default notice or letters demanding payment, the creditor might pass your debt over to a debt collection agency, sell it to a company that buys debt or start legal action.

-- Your creditor may then go to the county court to get a judgment against you for the debt.
-In Scotland a judgment is known as a ‘decree’
+- Your creditor might then go to the county court to get a judgment against you for the debt.
+In Scotland, a judgment is known as a ‘decree’.

 Rules on debt collection